hugofolloni/hugofolloni/README.md

 ### Hi there <img src="https://emojis.slackmojis.com/emojis/images/1536351075/4594/blob-wave.gif" width="25"/>
 #### I am [**Hugo**](https://hugofolloni.netlify.app), a full-stack developer from Rio de Janeiro.

 Passionate about technology since my childhood, made my hobby my job.
 I'm always trying to learn something new.
 I love to solve problems and think rationally about them, and that's why I love to code.
-I currently work as software engineer intern at [**@BigDataCorp**](https://bigdatacorp.com.br).
-Also, I'm a Computer Science student at [**@UFRJ**](https://en.wikipedia.org/wiki/Federal_University_of_Rio_de_Janeiro).
+I currently work as software engineer at [**@BigDataCorp**](https://bigdatacorp.com.br).
+Also, I hold a Bachelor of Science in Computer Science from [**@UFRJ**](https://en.wikipedia.org/wiki/Federal_University_of_Rio_de_Janeiro).

 Outside of work, I spend most of my free time playing guitar and playing some competitive games such as Valorant and League of Legends.